ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_gps.rst

 Once you have your simulation (or real robot) up and running, it's time to set up your localization system.
 Remember that Nav2 uses a ``tf`` chain with the structure ``map`` -> ``odom`` -> ``base_link`` -> ``[sensor frames]``; global localization (``map`` -> ``odom``) is usually provided by ``amcl``, while ``odom`` -> ``base_link`` is usually provided by the user's odometry system (wheel odometry, visual odometry, etc).

 In this tutorial, the GPS sensor on the robot will replace ``amcl`` in providing global localization.
-Though you may build a custom module that takes in the ``NavSatFix`` and ``Imu`` messages of your GPS and imu, and outputs a ``tf`` between your ``map`` and ``base_link`` frames using a planar projection, Nav2's GPS waypoint follower needs robot_localization to be used.
-As mentioned above, This package already has the `navsat_transform_node <http://docs.ros.org/en/jade/api/robot_localization/html/navsat_transform_node.html>`_ for this purpose, and features state estimation nodes that use Kalman Filters to fuse multiple sources of data.
+Though you may build a custom module that takes in the ``NavSatFix`` and ``Imu`` messages of your GPS and imu, and outputs a ``tf`` between your ``map`` and ``odom`` frames using a planar projection, Nav2's GPS waypoint follower currently uses robot_localization for converting GPS goals to cartesian goals, and thus at a `navsat_transform_node <http://docs.ros.org/en/jade/api/robot_localization/html/navsat_transform_node.html>`_ shoud be active.
+Additionally, ``robot_localization`` features reconfigurable state estimation nodes that use Kalman Filters to fuse multiple sources of data, which is yet another reason to use it.

-We will setup one extended kalman filter for local odometry, fusing wheel odometry and IMU data; a second one for global localization, fusing the local cartesian converted GPS coordinates, the wheel odometry and the IMU data; and a navsat_transform node to output cartesian odometry messages from GPS data.
+We will setup one Extended Kalman Filter for local odometry, fusing wheel odometry and IMU data; a second one for global localization, fusing the local cartesian converted GPS coordinates, the wheel odometry and the IMU data; and a navsat_transform node to output cartesian odometry messages from GPS data.
 This is a common setup on robot_localization when using GPS data and more details around its configuration can be found in `RL's docs <http://docs.ros.org/en/jade/api/robot_localization/html/integrating_gps.html>`_.

 A `configuration file <https://github.com/ros-planning/navigation2_tutorials/tree/master/nav2_gps_waypoint_follower_demo/config/dual_ekf_navsat_params.yaml>`_ and a `launch file <https://github.com/ros-planning/navigation2_tutorials/tree/master/nav2_gps_waypoint_follower_demo/launch/dual_ekf_navsat.launch.py>`_ are provided for this purpose.
 You may take a while before continuing to understand these two files and what they configure.
 Let's walk through the most relevant setting of each node.

 Local Odometry
 ^^^^^^^^^^^^^^

-The local odometry is provided by the ``ekf_filter_node_odom``, which publishes the transform between ``odom`` and ``base_link``.
+The local odometry is provided by the ``ekf_filter_node_odom``, which publishes the transform between ``odom`` and ``base_footprint``, the base frame of the turtlebot's diff drive plugin in gazebo.
+The robot state publisher provides a static transform between ``base_footprint`` and ``base_link``, however make sure to set the base frame properly in RL according to your configuration.
 Note that the EKFs are set to work in 2D mode, this is because nav2's costmap environment representation is 2-Dimensional, and several layers rely on the ``base_link`` frame being on the same plane as their global frame for the height related parameters to make sense.
 This is encoded in the following parameters:

 .. code-block:: yaml